Distancing Articles

 You probably already know that exercise is beneficial for mental health.
 So, the question is, how much exercise is needed to actually help mental health?
 I've brought the results from a 2022 study in JAMA Psychiatry that evaluated how the intensity of exercise affects the reduction in the risk of depression.
 Intensity of exercise can be subjective, with what feels strenuous or moderate differing from person to person, but the key takeaway is that when the mind is troubled, moving the body rather than lying down inactive can be beneficial.
 If you're feeling depressed right now as you read this, consider this a doctor's prescription and try to go out for a while.

-Mindfulness vs Medication for Treating Anxiety Disorders
+Mindfulness vs. Medication: Effective Approaches for Anxiety Disorders

 Many people are curious if anxiety disorders can truly be treated without medication.
 Recently, a study comparing the effectiveness of anxiety medication and mindfulness meditation was published in JAMA Psychiatry in November 2022.
 The research concluded that meditation was as effective as medication, although it took 45 minutes a day over eight weeks.
 Ultimately, whether it's meditation or medication, both have their pros and cons.
 Therefore, it's crucial to choose the right treatment when problems occur and effectively seek help.